oliveroneill/FeedCollectionViewController/README.md

 <sup>Images taken from the example project that uses colours in place of real content.</sup>

-FeedCollectionViewController is a generic interface for setting up a simple feed, whereas ImageFeedCollectionViewController is specifically set up for images.
+FeedCollectionViewController is a generic framework for setting up a simple feed, whereas ImageFeedCollectionViewController is specifically set up for images.
 ImageFeedCollectionViewController uses a [fork](https://github.com/oliveroneill/OOPhotoBrowser) of [IDMPhotoBrowser](https://github.com/ideaismobile/IDMPhotoBrowser),